Why manage research data

 In the planning phase of a research project, data management includes composing a Data Management Plan (DMP).
 It is recommended that all PhD students and researchers at the UMCG and University of Groningen make a DMP.
 Most funders (ZonMW, NWO, Horizon2020) also require DMPs as part of research project applications and these funders all have their own DMP-templates.
 The UMCG-DMP template, Standard Operating Procedures (SOPs) for making managing data in the UMCG and funder DMP-templates can all be found in the UMCG Research Toolbox.

 UMCG Research Toolbox

 For every new research project, please go to Research Toolbox on the UMCG intranet, developed by and for researchers.
-This tool provides researchers with checklists for every phase of their research so they know exactly what steps to take and can abide all by the necessary rules and regulations for their specific area of research.
-Use the button 'Tools for Research' and walk through the decision tree.
-You'll be able to save the study overview document, digitally or on paper.
+This tool provides researchers with checklists for every phase of their research so they know exactly what steps to take and can abide by all the necessary rules and regulations for their specific area of research.
+Use the button 'Tools for Research' and navigate through the decision tree.
+You will be able to save the study overview document, digitally or on paper.
 You will also be able to register your research project here.

-Do you have questions about your Data Management Plan?
+Do you have questions about research data management or your own Data Management Plan?
 You can contact the UMCG RDM working group at: Clinical-Research-Office@umcg.nl.

-You are also welcome to participate in our Research Data Management Workshop.
-This is a basic "awareness training" developed for and mandatory as of January 2018 for beginning PhD-candidates at the GSMS.
-Although the beginning PhD-candidates have priority to register, others are also welcome to take part.
+You are welcome to participate in our Research Data Management Awareness Workshop.
+This is a basic "awareness training" developed for and mandatory as of January 2017 for beginning PhD-candidates at the GSMS.
+Although the beginning PhD-candidates have priority to register, other researchers at the UMCG or Faculty of Medicine are welcome to take part.
 You can register here: 'Research Data Management Awareness Workshop'.